Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Introduction

-In many applications, some type of transform is applied to the original signals if it brings benefits for analysis in the trasformed domain rather than in the original signal domain.
+In many applications, a certain type of transform is applied to the original signal if it brings benefits in analysis in the transformed domain than in the original signal domain.
 And then the processing and analysis is performed on the coefficients of the transformed data.
-For processing of signals defined on regular domains, transforms such as Fourier transform, windowed Fourier transform and wavelet transforms have been developed.
+For processing of signals defined in the regular domains, transforms such as Fourier transform, windowed Fourier transform and wavelet transform have been developed.
 Among them, wavelet transform is particularly widely used for processing nonstationary signals because it catches the local information of the signal in both time and frequency domains.
 Naturally, people want to extend the theory and methods of wavelet analysis to the graph signal processing.
-However, due to the irregularity of graph structure, some traditional operations such as translation and dilation are difficult to establish on the graph setting.
+However, due to the irregularity of graph structure, some traditional operations such as translation and dilation are difficult to establish in the graph settings.
 But people are still actively seeking ways to develop wavelet transforms on graphs.